becwheatley/Predator-prey-ABM/README.md

 1. _Global sensitivity analysis-parameter sampling design.xlsx_ - excel file containing the sampling design for the simulations described above.
 Gives a summary that describes which file corresponds to which parameter pair at a glance (using the PS_XXX codes).

-2. _predator-prey-model-revised-global_sensitivity_analysis-parameter_sets_and_results-summarised.csv_ - csv file containing the mean and median values of the simulation results (generated using the file _global sensitivity analysis 1-calculate mean and median responses.R_ in the _Analysis_ folder), which was analysed for the global sensitivity analysis (see _global sensitivity analysis 2-multisensi sensitivity analysis.R_ in the _Analysis_ folder).
+2. _predator-prey-model-global_sensitivity_analysis-parameter_sets_and_results-summarised.csv_ - csv file containing the mean and median values of the simulation results (generated using the file _global sensitivity analysis 1-calculate mean and median responses.R_ in the _Analysis_ folder), which was analysed for the global sensitivity analysis (see _global sensitivity analysis 2-multisensi sensitivity analysis.R_ in the _Analysis_ folder).

 **2. Obstacle vs refuge experiments**

 Contains simulation data presented in the sub-section exploring the interaction between the predator and prey's relative performance, obstacles, and refuges.

-1. _predator-prey-model-revised-performance_vs_obstacles.csv_ - raw data from simulations where the predator and prey's relative performance was varied with the proportion of obstacles in the habitat (analysed using the _experiments-obstacles and refuges.R_ file in the _Analysis_ folder).
+1. _predator-prey-model-performance_vs_obstacles.csv_ - raw data from simulations where the predator and prey's relative performance was varied with the proportion of obstacles in the habitat (analysed using the _experiments-obstacles and refuges.R_ file in the _Analysis_ folder).

-2. _predator-prey-model-revised-performance_vs_refuges.csv_ - raw data from simulations where the predator and prey's relative performance was varied with the number of refuges in the habitat (analysed using the _experiments-obstacles and refuges.R_ file in the _Analysis_ folder).
+2. _predator-prey-model-performance_vs_refuges.csv_ - raw data from simulations where the predator and prey's relative performance was varied with the number of refuges in the habitat (analysed using the _experiments-obstacles and refuges.R_ file in the _Analysis_ folder).

 **3. Cheetah vs impala experiment**

 Simulation data presented for the case study of an impala escaping a cheetah in open savanna and acacia thicket.

-1. _predator-prey-model-revised-cheetah_vs_impala-acacia_thicket.csv_ - raw simulation data for the cheetah vs impala in acacia thicket (analysed using the _experiments-cheetah vs impala.R_ file in the _Analysis_ folder).
+1. _predator-prey-model-cheetah_vs_impala-acacia_thicket.csv_ - raw simulation data for the cheetah vs impala in acacia thicket (analysed using the _experiments-cheetah vs impala.R_ file in the _Analysis_ folder).

-2. _predator-prey-model-revised-cheetah_vs_impala-open_savanna.csv_ - raw simulation data for the cheetah vs impala in open savanna (analysed using the _experiments-cheetah vs impala.R_ file in the _Analysis_ folder).
+2. _predator-prey-model-cheetah_vs_impala-open_savanna.csv_ - raw simulation data for the cheetah vs impala in open savanna (analysed using the _experiments-cheetah vs impala.R_ file in the _Analysis_ folder).